faryabib/faryabib.github.io/index.md

 <strong>News:<strong>

-Nov 12: Our proposal for Penn Epigenetics Pilot Grat was founded.
+Nov 12: Our proposal for Penn Epigenetics Pilot Grant was founded.

 Oct 15: We are welcoming Yeqiao Zhou to our lab.